tencentyun/intlcloud-documents/product_new/存储产品中心/云硬盘/产品简介/云硬盘快照/快照原理_intl_en.md

 ## Relationship between a snapshot and the source cloud disk
 A snapshot is the data backup of a cloud disk at a certain point in time.
 Data writing and modification to the cloud disk do not affect snapshots that are already created.
-Based on this feature, users can use snapshots to record cloud disk data at different points in time, which can be used to fulfill requirements for system recovery, disaster recovery, and cloud disk replication.
+Users can use snapshots to back up cloud disk data at different points in time, which can be used for system recovery, disaster recovery, and cloud disk replication.
 As shown in the following figure, Snapshot 1 retains data block information of the cloud disk at 10:00 (the snapshot creation time), regardless of any changes to the disk that occur after the snapshot is created.
 ![](https://main.qcloudimg.com/raw/61a22a0a479528cfac57042ea3ebc967.png)

-## Relationship between snapshot size and the source cloud disk
+## Snapshot Size
 A snapshot only saves data blocks in the cloud disk that have been written to or modified.
-Therefore, the size of the snapshot corresponding to the cloud disk will be smaller than the size of the cloud disk.
+Therefore, the size of the snapshot is smaller than the source cloud disk.
-The relationship between snapshot size and data disk is shown in the following figure:
+See below for more details:
 ![](https://main.qcloudimg.com/raw/8d6315f9b4136f8ba2162ab8988ec192.png)

-## Incremental snapshot creation process
+## Creaing Incremental Snapshots
 Tencent Cloud snapshots use an incremental snapshot mechanism.
 When you continuously create multiple snapshots of the same cloud disk, only the first snapshot is a full snapshot, and subsequent snapshots only contain data that has been modified relative to the previous snapshot (incremental snapshot).
 This can minimize the total storage capacity occupied when users continuously create snapshots, reducing user costs.
 For example: Assume a cloud disk has three data blocks, A, B, and C. You make snapshots at 10:00, 11:00, and 12:00 respectively.
 Changes of data blocks on the disk between these points in time are shown in the following figure, and each snapshot should save the following data:
 - Snapshot 1 (initial snapshot): Contains data backups of all data blocks on the cloud disk at that time.